 COUNTRY DESCRIPTION: Malaysia is a constitutional monarchy with an elected federal parliamentary government.
 The country comprises 13 states, 11 on the Malay Peninsula and two, Sabah and Sarawak, on the island of Borneo.
 There are also three federally administered territories: the capital city of Kuala Lumpur, the administrative center of Putrajaya, and the island of Labuan.
 Malaysia is a multi-ethnic country of 27 million people.
 Malays form the predominant ethnic group; the two other large ethnic groups are Chinese and Indians.
 Islam is the official religion and is practiced by some 60 percent of the population.
 Bahasa Malaysia is the official language, although English is widely spoken.
 Travelers to Malaysia may access information on areas of interest through the Malaysian government's website and Tourism Malaysia's website.
 Read the Department of State's Background Notes on Malaysia for additional information.

-SMART TRAVELER ENROLLMENT PROGRAM(STEP) / EMBASSY LOCATION: If you are going to live or visit Malaysia, please take the time to tell our Embassy in Kuala Lumpur about your trip.
+SMART TRAVELER ENROLLMENT PROGRAM(STEP) / EMBASSY LOCATION: If you are going to reside in or visit Malaysia, please take the time to tell our Embassy in Kuala Lumpur about your trip.
 If you enroll, we can keep you up to date with important safety and security announcements.
-It will also help your friends and family get in touch with you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program.
+Enrolling will also help your friends and family get in touch with you in an emergency.
+Here's the link to the Smart Traveler Enrollment Program.

 U.S. Embassy Kuala Lumpur

 376 Jalan Tun Razak 50400, Kuala Lumpur.